opendr-eu/opendr/docs/reference/rosbridge.md

                           encoding)
 ```

-This method converts an OpenDR image into a ROS image
+This method converts an OpenDR image into a ROS image.

 Parameters:

 - **message**: *engine.data.Image*